 Novar Catch Returns

-The past 4 seasons have been extremely difficult, producing disappointing catches on the River Alness.
+The past 5 seasons have been extremely difficult, producing disappointing catches on the River Alness.
 The 2013, 2015 and 2016 seasons were characterised by prolonged summer droughts, while 2014 which was also quite dry, was a particularly poor season throughout Scotland with the lowest recorded rod catches in 60 years.
 The low 2014 catches have been attributed to exceptionally high mortality at sea; most rivers reported catches at about 40% of their previous 5-year averages.
 2015 was much wetter, but a significant part of the grilse runs were early and there was little angling effort at the time.
 In addition salmon taking behaviour was poor mid-summer, a phenomenon common to many Highland rivers.

 Pre-2013 we had become accustomed to typical catches on the Novar beats of 350-400 fish per season; catches for 2008-2012 are shown in the table below.
 This recent sequence of droughts produced poor summer catches for these seasons and has affected recent angling effort; in August in particular, traditionally one of the most productive months.
-These 2 factors together have drastically affected our 5-year average which has fallen to 190 salmon & grilse up to and including 2016.
-We have no reason to be concerned about stocks, and expect a return to previous catch levels given more typical Scottish summer weather!
+These 2 factors together have drastically affected our 5-year average which has fallen to 165 salmon & grilse up to and including 2017.
+Overall, we have no reason to be concerned about salmon stocks, and expect a return to previous catch levels given more typical Scottish summer weather!

 Our grilse typically range in weight from 3 to 6 lbs, broadly increasing in weight as the season progresses, and our multi-sea wintered salmon from 7 to 15 lbs, with a few larger fish caught each season.
 A spring salmon of approximately 23 lbs was successfully landed in 2016, the largest fish caught on the Novar beats for many years.